The documents on this page may not be accessible. If you need help please contact us using the enquiries form.

 The Heart Foundation has developed a framework that will guide monitoring and reporting against the three areas of enquiry (in both Australia and New Zealand).

-For each of the identified areas of enquiry, the Heart Foundation will undertake an assessment for the periods 27 June 2014 to 26 June 2015 and 27 June 2015 and 26 June 2016.
+For each of the identified areas of enquiry, the Heart Foundation has undertake an assessment for the periods 27 June 2014 to 26 June 2015 and 27 June 2015 to 26 June 2016.
+The Heart Foundation has also prepared a report on monitoring activities over the first two years of implementation (June 2014 to June 2016).

 The audit of products against the HSR Calculator is not a compliance activity but rather is being undertaken as a means of supporting food manufacturers and encouraging consumer confidence in the application of the system.

-The in store assessment of the number of products on shelf will provide the ability to track the uptake of the system at regular intervals and to compare this to the uptake of other labelling systems, both domestically and internationally.
+The in-store assessment of the number of products on shelves will provide the ability to track the uptake of the system at regular intervals and to compare this to the uptake of other labelling systems, both domestically and internationally.

-- Word version: Report on the monitoring of the implementation of the Health Star Rating system - Year 1, which covers the period June 2014 to June 2015 (Word 7.5MB).
+Word version: Report on the monitoring of the implementation of the Health Star Rating system - Year 1, which covers the period June 2014 to June 2015 (Word 8.3MB).

-PDF version: Report on the monitoring of the implementation of the Health Star Rating system - Year 1, which covers the period June 2014 to June 2015 (PDF 3.0MB).
+PDF version: Report on the monitoring of the implementation of the Health Star Rating system - Year 1, which covers the period June 2014 to June 2015 (PDF 2.8MB).

 PDF version: Progress report on monitoring the implementation of the Health Star Rating system: Area of Enquiry 2 (Consumer use and understanding), for the period April 2015 to February 2016 (PDF 1.5MB)

-A monitoring report for the first two years of implementation (June 2014 to June 2016) will form a major part of the review of the progress of implementation of the HSR system after two years.
-It is envisaged that the two year review of progress report will be provided to the Forum in mid-2017.
-Further information on the review process is on the Reviews page.
+The monitoring report for the first two years of implementation has formed a major part of the review of the progress of implementation of the HSR system after two years.
+The two year progress review report, including the monitoring activities undertaken by the Heart Foundation, was endorsed by the Forum in April 2017.
+Further information on the review process can be accessed from the Reviews of the Health Star Rating system web page.